 Molecular Genetics

-Genetic tests to detect somatic mutations or structural abnormalities are often informative and, in some cases, are essential for accurate and precise diagnosis and prognostic assessment of T-cell and NK-cell lymphomas.
+Genetic tests to detect somatic mutations or structural abnormalities are often informative and, in some cases, essential for diagnosis, prognostic assessment, and/or detection of minimal residual disease (MRD) of T-cell and NK-cell lymphomas. , Genetic testing may include FISH, karyotyping, HTS/NGS, and/or array-based comparative genomic hybridization (CGH).

 ALK Gene Rearrangement

-In a subset of CD30-positive ALCLs, ALK gene translocations are present that affect the expression of the ALK protein.
-The WHO includes two separate classifications of ALCLs, ALK positive and ALK negative.
-Because prognosis and management differ greatly for these two classifications, determination of ALK gene rearrangements and/or ALK protein expression is essential to differentiate between them.
+In a subset of CD30-positive anaplastic large-cell lymphomas (ALCLs), some ALK gene translocations are present that affect the expression of the ALK protein.
+The WHO and the ICC recognize ALK-positive and ALK-negative ALCLs as separate entities. , Because prognosis and management differ greatly for these two classifications, determination of ALK gene rearrangements by FISH or targeted messenger RNA sequencing and/or ALK protein expression by IHC is essential to differentiate between the two. ,

 IRF4/DUSP22 Gene Rearrangement